Commonly Asked Questions

 Guided Backcountry Skiing

 When avalanche danger rises we shift operations to areas with moderate slopes.
-When off and away from slopes less than 30,° avalanches are generally not possible.
+When off of and away from slopes 30° and steeper, avalanches are generally not possible.
 We rarely need to cancel trips but we often shift venues that are more suitable for daily conditions.
 One situation which can limit a trip’s departure for individuals who are staying in Little Cottonwood Canyon, is if Inter-lodge is declared as the result of a large snow event, which prevents all individuals from going outside.

 No, we are able to brief participants to an acceptable level of competence for touring on the day of the outing.
 The terrain which guides choose to utilize on the day may be due to, or at least partly, the competency of the participant overall though.
 For more committing objectives participants may need to display competency prior.

 - What is involved in ski touring?
 Can I use my resort ski set-up?

 Ski touring requires the use skis with touring bindings and skins to travel uphill.
 Alpine ski equipment, as is most commonly used at ski areas, is not suitable.
 None of our tours are suitable by boot-packing or using snowshoes as a means of travel.

 - Do you run ski tours that start from the lifts?